 approvalFlowWebhookEndpoint | Webhook that receives tool-call approval requests. |

-eventWebhookProvider | Where to forward audit events, such as datadog. |
+eventWebhookProvider | Where to forward audit events: datadog, splunk, coralogix, or webhook. |

 eventWebhookUrl | Destination URL for the event webhook. |